Donald Maclean (spy): Childhood and school

 Born in Marylebone, London, Donald Duart Maclean was the son of Sir Donald Maclean and Gwendolen Margaret Devitt.
 Following the 1918 general election, in which Liberal Party leader H. H. Asquith lost his seat, Maclean's father Sir Donald was chosen as chairman of the rump of the 23 independent Liberal MPs who backed Asquith in the House of Commons.
 As the Labour Party had no leader and Sinn Féin did not attend, he became titular Leader of the Opposition.
 Maclean's parents had houses in London (later in Buckinghamshire) as well as in the Scottish Borders, where his father represented Peebles and Southern Midlothian, but the family lived mostly in and around London.
 He grew up in a very political household, in which world affairs were constantly discussed.
 In 1931 his father entered the Coalition Cabinet as President of the Board of Education.

 Maclean's education began as a boarder at St Ronan's School, Worthing.
 At the age of 13, he was sent to Gresham's School in Norfolk, where he remained from 1926 until 1931, when he was 18.
 At Gresham's, some of his contemporaries were Jack Simon (later Baron Simon, a Law Lord), James Klugmann (1912–1977), Roger Simon (1913–2002), Benjamin Britten (1913–1976) and Alan Lloyd Hodgkin (later a scientist and Nobel Laureate).

-Gresham's was considered to be a school both liberal and progressive.
-It had already produced Tom Wintringham (1898–1949), a Marxist military historian, journalist, author and one of the founders of the Communist Party of Great Britain and editor of various party journals and newspapers.
+Gresham's had already produced Tom Wintringham (1898–1949), a Marxist military historian, journalist, author and one of the founders of the Communist Party of Great Britain and editor of various party journals and newspapers.
 James Klugmann and Roger Simon both went with Maclean to Cambridge University and joined the Communist Party at around the same time.
 Klugmann became the official historian of the British Communist Party, while Simon was later a left-wing Labour peer.

 When Maclean was 16, his father was elected for the North Cornwall constituency, and he spent some time in Cornwall during holidays.